2001 Cracker Barrel Old Country Store 500

 The 2001 Cracker Barrel Old Country Store 500 was the fourth stock car race of the 2001 NASCAR Winston Cup Series.
 It was held on March 11, 2001 at Atlanta Motor Speedway, in Hampton, Georgia.
 The 325-lap race was won by Kevin Harvick of the Richard Childress Racing team after starting from fifth position.
 Jeff Gordon finished second and his Hendrick Motorsports teammate Jerry Nadeau came in third.

 Pole position driver Dale Jarrett maintained his lead for the first six laps of the race, but Harvick, who started fifth, passed him on the seventh lap.
 Gordon soon became the leader and would lead the race high of 118 laps.
 Five laps from the finish, Harvick took the lead after a five-car battle.
 On the final lap, Harvick won his first Winston Cup Series race from Gordon by .006 seconds in his third start.

 There were 8 cautions and 25 lead changes among 11 different drivers.
-The result left Gordon in first position of the Drivers' Championship, thirty-seven ahead of second place driver Sterling Marlin and seventy-three ahead of Johnny Benson.
-Chevrolet maintained its lead in the Manufacturers' Championship, fourteen points ahead of Ford and twenty ahead of Pontiac, with thirty-two races remaining in the season.
+The result left Gordon in first position of the Drivers' Championship, thirty-seven ahead of second place driver Sterling Marlin and seventy-three ahead of Johnny Benson Jr. Chevrolet maintained its lead in the Manufacturers' Championship, fourteen points ahead of Ford and twenty ahead of Pontiac, with thirty-two races remaining in the season.